tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 ![Images/colab14.gif](Images/colab14.gif)

 Explain to students that there are plenty of examples created by the Colab community using an assortment of data that are available through the platform.
-These Notebooks can be found in [Seedbank website](https://research.google.com/seedbank/).
+These Notebooks can be found on the [Seedbank website](https://research.google.com/seedbank/).
 Slack out the Seedbank URL to students and highlight the following:

 * Projects can be searched by tags or keywords.